RajMahajan-Dev/github-user-created-new-rm1522/README.md

 # github-user-created-new-rm1522

 ## Summary
-Display the account age in whole years inside
+Cache the last successful lookup in localStorage under "github-user-${seed}" and repopulate the form on load.

 ## Setup
 1. Clone the repository.